elizabethadegbaju/good-health-server/README.md

 ## Authors

 List the team behind this project.
 Their names linked to their Github, LinkedIn, or Twitter accounts should siffice.
 Ok to signify the role they play in the project, including the TTL and mentor
+You can add your name to Authors list in pyproject.toml file

 ## Contributing
 If this project sounds interesting to you and you'd like to contribute, thank you!